-In September 2021, we entered into an additional Clinical Trial Collaboration and Supply Agreement (the MSD Agreement) with MSDIG, and MSDIB to collaborate regarding the conduct of our international Phase 3 trial for the Company's compounds, IO102-IO103, in combination with MSD's anti-PD-1 therapy, Keytruda, for the treatment of advanced melanoma (the MSD Study).
+In September 2021, we entered into an additional Clinical Trial Collaboration and Supply Agreement (the "MSD Agreement") with MSDIG, and MSDIB to collaborate regarding the conduct of our international Phase 3 trial for the Company's compounds, IO102-IO103, in combination with MSD's anti-PD-1 therapy, KEYTRUDA[®], for the treatment of advanced melanoma (the "MSD Study").
 Each party is required to use commercially reasonable efforts to supply its compound, at its own cost, for use in the MSD Study.
-Under the MSD Agreement, we will act as the sponsor of the MSD Study at our cost (except for the cost of the supply of Keytruda from MSD and certain other internal costs incurred by MSD in conducting the MSD Study).
+Under the MSD Agreement, we are acting as the sponsor of the MSD Study at our cost (except for the cost of the supply of KEYTRUDA[®] from MSD and certain other internal costs incurred by MSD in conducting the MSD Study).

-Under the MSD Agreement, all clinical data besides the data arising from the arm of the MSD Study involving only Keytruda will be jointly owned by us and MSD.
-All inventions relating to the combined use of IO102-IO103 and Keytruda arising from the MSD Study will also be jointly owned by us and MSD.
-We do not have the right under these jointly owned inventions to research, develop or commercialize any PD-1 antagonist and MSD does not have the right under the jointly owned inventions to research, develop or commercialize any peptide vaccine, such as our T-win® product candidates, containing an IDO- or PD-L1-derived peptide.
+Under the MSD Agreement, all clinical data besides the data arising from the arm of the MSD Study involving only KEYTRUDA[®] are jointly owned by us and MSD.
+All inventions relating to the combined use of IO102-IO103 and KEYTRUDA[®] arising from the MSD Study are also jointly owned by us and MSD.
+We do not have the right under these jointly owned inventions to research, develop or commercialize any PD-1 antagonist and MSD does not have the right under the jointly owned inventions to research, develop or commercialize any peptide vaccine, such as our T-win[®] product candidates, containing an IDO- or PD-L1-derived peptide.
 We have the first right to enforce such jointly owned patents.
-We will own all rights in any inventions or improvements arising from the MSD Study relating solely to or solely covering IO102-IO103 or any a compound that is a peptide vaccine, such as our T-win product candidates, containing an IDO- or PD-L1-derived peptide and MSD will own all rights in any inventions or improvements arising from the MSD Study relating solely to or solely covering Keytruda or any PD-1 antagonist.
+We own all rights in any inventions or improvements arising from the MSD Study relating solely to or solely covering IO102-IO103 or any a compound that is a peptide vaccine, such as our T-win product candidates, containing an IDO- or PD-L1-derived peptide and MSD owns all rights in any inventions or improvements arising from the MSD Study relating solely to or solely covering IO102-IO103 or any a compound that is a peptide vaccine, such as our T-win product candidates, containing an IDO- or PD-L1-derived peptide and MSD owns all rights in any inventions or improvements arising from the MSD Study relating solely to or solely covering KEYTRUDA[®] or any PD-1 antagonist.
 The parties agreed that positive clinical data from the MSD Study may be used to obtain label changes for each party's respective compounds to add an indication for combination therapy.